grungert/hill-metrics/memory-bank/progress.md

 5. **Frontend Setup**:
    - React application has been created using Vite
    - Project structure has been organized
+   - Components have been implemented:
+     - SearchBar and FilterPanel
+     - Header and FilterBar
+     - DataTable and EmptyState
+     - FileDownload
-   - Initial components (SearchBar, FilterPanel) have been implemented
+   - Search page has been implemented with sample data

 ## What's Left to Build